holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 <br>

- 10. Now select 'Custom Dairy Diet' from the drop down-down menu on the **Diet** tab.
+ 10. Now select 'Custom Dairy Diet' from the drop-down menu on the **Diet** tab.

 <br>